 BY LOGAN BLEDSOE

-More polling revealed, that while students like the Chromebooks, further, forced implementation is not widely supported.
-In other words, the majority of students like the Chromebooks just the way they are.
+The polling continued in the meeting revealing, that while students like the Chromebooks, the forced implementation is not widely supported.
+In other words, the majority of students like Chromebooks just the way they are.

 However, the school has made it clear that there is a 4-year long plan in place, to almost fully convert all lesson plans onto the Chromebooks, and/or Google Classroom.